awfulwaffle77/kravmaga/README.md

 # Kravmaga
 # ISSUES
-On Chrome, currentHash cookie modifies its value.
-Why?
+~On Chrome, currentHash cookie modifies its value.
+Why?~ It did not.
+Function `existsInHashArray` does not populate the array.

 Note: Currently, PHP does not return a webpage and redirects are handled in .js files.
 Should be changed.
 # FEATURES